Emergency Blanket

 We’ve talked about the emergency blanket in a few posts, and those who follow the blog know it’s a love-hate relationship with these things.
 The pros are simple: an ultralight, portable and versatile gear.
 That also means they have a place in our packs.

-Discloure: Posts may contain affiliate links.
+Disclosure: Posts may contain affiliate links.
 Purchases made through our links result in a small commission to us at no charge to you.
 We only recommend products that meet our brand standards based on testing and first hand use by our authors.

 The cons, however, are bad, very bad!
 Most people have a deeply misconstrued expectation of what an emergency blanket is for.
 Not to mention what its limited capabilities are.
 This is, of course, thanks to overhyped marketing from companies trying to pawn off their products to the masses rather than those who have a use for one.
-The unsuspecting purchaser believes this miraculous blanket will keep them alive when the SHTF.
+The unsuspecting purchaser believes these miraculous mylar blankets will keep them alive when the SHTF.
 Sadly, the way most people in cold climates intend to use these will lead to near-certain death.

 Emergency blankets are way over-hyped, and most people have a completely wrong notion of how, when and why to use them.
 We’re going to fix that today.